gautamsanjana/gautamsanjana.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Our FAccT paper got accepted to be presented in Rio this year!
+Our FAccT paper was accepted to be presented in Rio this year 🌍✈️